unode/deep-learning-intro/CONTRIBUTING.md

 it's easy for people who have been using these lessons for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.

+## Pull Requests
+If you submit a pull request please request one of the maintainers as one of the reviewers.
+Each pull request needs to be reviewed by at least one person that is not an author of the pull request.

+Each pull request should also be free of conflicts with the gh-pages branch and build succesfully on with the github action.
+The github action to build will be automatically run when you submit a pull request.

+Make sure your name and email adress are in the AUTHORS file in your pull request.
+Once the pull request is approved it will be merged by one of the maintainers.

 ## What *Not* to Contribute